favorinfo/md2ppt/README.rst

 The slideshow has been set up so that the best PDF can be created from Firefox.

 - View the slideshow, and open the print menu
-- Make sure the following options are checked:
+- Make sure the following options are checked
     - Ignore Scaling and Shrink to Fit Page Width
     - Print Background Colors
     - Print Background Images